 Windwalker Monk has recently received some changes to help their AoE damage.
 In brief, some of the main changes have included removing Mark of the Crane and giving Spinning Crane Kick, the Mastery effect, and large buffs.
 New talents, such as Slicing Winds, a spell some may be familiar with, not only do respectable damage but add enormous mobility options in the bargain.

-Overall, the damage for the spec is middle-of-the-pack at the current time.
+Overall, the damage to the spec is middle-of-the-pack at the current time.
 While Single-Target is still good, the Windwalker Monk only needs more AoE tuning in order to start scaling.
-The silver lining is that the Utility kit remains the same-just as powerful as it has ever been-and a great addition to any group.
+The silver lining is that the Utility kit remains the same, just as powerful as it has ever been, and a great addition to any group.

 Mythic+ Healer Tier List

-Now let’s dive into the Mythic+ Healer rankings for The War Within Patch 11.2.7.
+Now let’s dive into the Mythic+ Healer rankings for Midnight Patch 12.0.
 Quite a lot of changes were made, so let’s see what we’re going to deal with.

-📌 Note: Tier list updated for Season 3.
+📌 Tier list updated for WoW Midnight Pre-Patch.

 S-Tier

-In S-Tier we have dominating the meta specs.
+In S-Tier, we have dominant meta specs for WoW Midnight Mythic+.
 Groups with these specs can easily bypass troubles and do better in every situation.

 Restoration Druid